sumaho-live/TurboCat/README.md

 1. Open the **TurboCat** output channel for immediate diagnostics.
 2. Verify `turbocat.home`, `turbocat.javaHome`, and port settings in VS Code.
 3. Check the documentation in `docs/` for architecture, development, and testing guidance.
-4. To debug Java with TurboCat:
-   - Create `.vscode/launch.json` with:
-     ```json
-     {
-       "version": "0.2.0",
-       "configurations": [
-         {
-           "type": "java",
-           "name": "Attach to Tomcat (TurboCat)",
-           "request": "attach",
-           "hostName": "localhost",
-           "port": 8000
-         }
-       ]
-     }
-     ```
-   - Start Tomcat in debug mode via `TurboCat: Start in Debug Mode`.
-   - Launch the “Attach to Tomcat (TurboCat)” configuration from the VS Code Run and Debug panel.

 If an issue persists, gather the output channel contents and file a ticket on the project tracker.